KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 F_{\text{collective}} : \{1, \ldots, N\} \to \text{ResCat}
 \]

 mapping each participant to its resonance system.
-The collective field is the **colimit** of this functor — the universal object receiving all individual contributions while preserving their distinction (by the Non-Fusion Principle).
+The collective field is the **colimit** of this functor in the category of sealed resonance systems — the universal object receiving all individual contributions while preserving injective identity (by the Non-Fusion Principle).

 ### 10.4 Dimensional Lattice Integration